TheLazyCat00/focus-nvim/README.md

 - Automatically folds functions and methods when a buffer is read.
 - Continuously closes folds when the cursor moves.
+- Adds diagnostic symbols + text.
-- Uses flexible, language-specific Treesitter queries.
+- Uses flexible, language-specific Tree-sitter queries.
 - Provides a fallback query when no specific language configuration is found.

 > [!WARNING]